akaspin/nun/readme.md

     nun.render(__dirname + "/file.html", {}, { compress: true }, ...);

+## Why Nun...

+### Uses absolute paths?

+For independence.
+For example, if you write your library using *nun*, a single global way will only interfere.

-## Why Nun is Nun?
+### ... is Nun?

 Nun architecture a bit similar to Mu.
-"Noon" is the letter of the Phoenician alphabet, corresponding to the Greek "Nu", which follows the "Mu".
+"Nun" is the letter of the Phoenician alphabet, corresponding to the Greek "Nu", which follows the "Mu".